Projects — Mauritania

 • Increasing youths’ engagement with key social and development institutions

-Objective 3: Expand safe, supportive youth social networks through:
+Objective 3: Expand and strengthen youth-serving organizations and networks through:

 • Expanding access to and engagement in youth-friendly spaces for at-risk youth